thms/alive/README.md

 ## TODO
-Priority abilities in Match
-Modifiers :: add to a dinosaur
-DinosaurFactory to build dinos in memory from loading from database, or directly, e.g. pass a set of Ability classes and it instantiates them etc
+DinosaurFactory to build dinos in memory from loading from database, or directly, e.g. pass a set of Ability classes and it instantiates them etc: use the resest_attributes distraction shields armour doge & cloak
-The other columns sorting

 ## DONE
 Basic model that shows relationships for Hybrids Simple render of graph for lineage of Hybrids